Beverly Todd: Career

 Todd played the wife of Richard Pryor's character in Moving (1988), which garnered her another NAACP Image Award nomination.
 She portrayed high school vice principal Joan Levias in Lean on Me (1989) with Morgan Freeman.
 A film critic believed Todd was "wonderful" in Lean on Me.
 She received her fourth NAACP Image Award nomination for her performance in the film.
 Around this time, Todd also acted in the Whoopi Goldberg film Clara's Heart.
 Todd made appearances on various television series during the 1980s, including Lou Grant, St. Elsewhere, Cagney & Lacey, and Magnum, P.I..

 She did not appear regularly on the screen during the 1990s, only appearing intermittently in A Different World and other series in guest spots.
 She returned to acting in 2002, with a recurring role in the HBO series, Six Feet Under as Mrs. Charles.
 In 2004, she appeared as Don Cheadle's character's drug addict mother in the critically acclaimed film, Crash.
 She reunited with Morgan Freeman in the 2007 comedy-drama film, The Bucket List.
 In the film, Todd portrayed his wife Virginia.
 Freeman recommended Todd to the film's director, Rob Reiner.

 Todd also had supporting roles in the independent films The Lena Baker Story (2008) and I Will Follow (2011), playing Amanda, the deceased aunt of Salli Richardson's character.
 Roger Ebert was favorable of Todd's performance in this film.
 Todd also guest starred on House, The Closer and Grey's Anatomy, and, in 2012, had the recurring role in the NBC daytime soap opera, Days of Our Lives as Celeste Perrault, the mother of Lexie Carver (Renée Jones).
 As of 2019, Todd had a recurring role as Beatrice on 9-1-1.

 Personal life

 She was married to film producer-director Kris Keiser.
-Their son, Malik Smith, died on March 20, 1989, at age 18 after being severely beaten at a teen youth center (no alcohol served or allowed) while on spring break in Utah.
+Their son, Malik Smith, died on March 20, 1989, at age 18 after being severely beaten at a teen youth center while on spring break in Utah.
 Smith's killer was found guilty of negligent homicide and received a one-year prison sentence, only serving eight months.
 Todd was not satisfied with the jury's decision, and sought to have homicide laws in Utah be stricter.

 Todd is a co-founder of the Sunshine Circle preschool, which follows a Montessori curriculum.